Restructuring and Redundancy

 - cost cutting/efficiency factors enabling employer to meet budgets.

-A table summarising key indices from all of these media articles is available in Appendix F (The Appendix can be obtained upon your request).
+A table summarising key indices from all of these media articles is available in Appendix F.

 Gender, ethnic and disability implications